 The Catholic Apostolic Church (Catholicate of the West)

 This church was formed in 1944 from a number of small churches in the British Isles and was in intercommunion with the AEC from its foundation.
 In 1977 it was formally merged with the Apostolic Episcopal Church by Primate Mar David I (Maxey), who was the head of both bodies.
+Today, the Catholicate of the West is the ecumenical federation of churches under the aegis of the Abbey-Principality of San Luigi, and the Apostolic Episcopal Church is a member of that union.

 Christ’s Church-by-the-Sea, New York

 This church corporation was one of the original bodies that formed the AEC corporation in 1932.
 Archbishop Charles W. Keller, who was Rector from 1948, joined the Episcopal Church in 1950; the ministry of Bishops Perry N. Cedarholm and Harold F.A.
 Jarvis continued there until March 1951 when the AEC ceased its involvement with the church.
 The congregation of the church then voted to become a Presbyterian parish, and this still remains the case today.
-Friendly relations exist between the AEC and the present church authorities, and AEC clergy have been involved in several services there in recent years.
+Friendly relations have been established between the AEC and the present church authorities, and AEC clergy have been involved in several services there in recent years.

 Ecclesia Apostolica Divinorum Mysteriorum